-The Elliott School of International Affairs is a member of the Association of Professional Schools of International Affairs.
+The Elliott School of International Affairs is a member of the Association of Professional Schools of International Affairs

-In Columbian College of Arts and Sciences, the Bachelor of Fine Arts and Master of Fine Arts in interior design are accredited by the Council for Interior Design Accreditation.
+In the Columbian College of Arts and Sciences, the Bachelor and Master of Fine Arts degree programs in interior architecture and design are accredited by the Council for Interior Design Accreditation.
 The Department of Chemistry is on the approved list of the American Chemical Society.
-The Department of Music is an accredited member of the

-National Association of Schools of Music.
-The M.A. program in speech-language pathology is accredited by the Education and Training Board of the Boards of Examiners in Speech-Language Pathology and Audiology.
-The Master of Public Administration and Master of Public Policy programs are on the approved list of the National Association of Schools of Public Affairs and Administration.
+The Doctor of Philosophy program in Clinical Psychology in the Department of Psychology is accredited by the American Psychological Association.
+The Master of Arts degree program in Speech-Language pathology is accredited by the Education and Training Board of the Boards of Examiners in Speech-Language Pathology and Audiology.
+The Master in Public Administration and the Master of Public Policy degree programs are on the approved list of the National Association of Schools of Public Affairs and Administration.
+The Master of Forensic Science degree programs in Forensic Chemistry, Forensic Molecular Biology, and Forensic Toxicology are accredited by the Forensic Science Education Programs Accreditation Commission.
+The Art and Design programs in the former Corcoran College of Art and Design are accredited by the National Association of Schools of Art and Design.
+The Art Therapy Program is accredited by the American Association of Art Therapists.
 The Ph.D. program in clinical psychology in the Department of Psychology and the Psy.D. program in the Center for Professional Psychology are on the approved list of the American Psychological Association; however, the doctoral Psy.D. program in clinical psychology was recently put on "Accredited, on probation" status by the American Psychological Association's Commission on Accreditation ("Commission") in April 2015.
 The University is implementing a corrective action plan immediately based on the specific feedback from the Commission and expects to be removed from probation in Summer 2016.